Why Choose Skin Cancer Removal in Juno Beach, Florida?

-Each year, nearly 22 of every 100,000 Coloradoans are diagnosed with skin cancer, and the incidence is even greater in high-altitude areas.
+Nearly 8,000 Floridians are diagnosed with skin cancer each year, and the numbers are increasing throughout the state.
 With early detection and proper treatment, the prognosis is favorable.
 However, skin cancer removal can cause scarring and disfigurement.
 Women and men across the state choose Perfect Skin Dermatology in Juno Beach, Florida, as their skin cancer clinic.
 Why?
 As a Board-certified dermatologist with fellowship training in surgery, Susan Schroeder MD combines concern for aesthetics with a wealth of surgical experience.

 Types of skin cancer and common skin cancer symptoms